prototypefund/reproducible-website/_posts/2016-12-06-reproducible-builds-berlin-meeting.markdown

   * Work together and hack on solutions.
   * Brainstorm designs on tools enabling end-users to get the most benefits from reproducible builds.

+Logs and minutes will be published after the meeting.

+Please [reach out](https://reproducible-builds.org/events/berlin2016) if you'd like to participate in hopefully interesting, inspiring and intense technical sessions about reproducible builds and beyond!